|

 Another view of Pennsylvania Railroad GG-1 4903.

-Tower 19, UP 4018 and Pennsylvania Railroad 4903.
+Tower 19, Union Pacific 4018 and Pennsylvania Railroad 4903.

-Two views of the St. Louis-San Francisco Railway 4-8-4 4501 built in 1942.
+St. Louis-San Francisco Railway 4-8-4 4501 built in 1942.

-Texas & Pacific Railway 916 RPO-Baggage Car built in 1916.
+Passenger cars included Texas & Pacific Railway RPO-baggage car 916 built in 1916.

-St. Louis-San Francisco Railway 759 Chair Car built in 1912.
+St. Louis-San Francisco Railway chair car 759 built in 1912.
 This is one of the few remaining Jim Crow cars still in existence.
 These cars were used during segregation in the South.

-St. Louis-Southwestern Railway {Cotton Belt} wooden Caboose 2332 built in 1920.
+They also have a St. Louis-Southwestern Railway {Cotton Belt} wooden caboose 2332 built in 1920.

-Santa Fe Railway 3231 Parlor Car built in 1914.
+Santa Fe Railway Parlor car 3231, built in 1914.

-Missouri-Kansas-Texas Railroad Dining Car 438 built in 1937.
+Missouri-Kansas-Texas Railroad dining car 438 built in 1937.

 Another view of Dallas Union Terminal Company 0-6-0 7.

-A small section house.
+They have a small section house.

 Santa Fe Railway M-160.